ericzrinsky/discogs/case_study.md

 ![Terminal - Install Successful](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i2.png "Install Successful")

+The **SQLite** command line tool is now installed and ready to generate database files.

 [Back To Top](#top)
 <a name="enjoy"></a>

 ### Enjoy

-You can listen to the playlists that I created during this case study on Spotify with the links below:
+You can listen to the playlists that I generated during this project on Spotify with the links below:

 * [Built To Spill Mix](https://open.spotify.com/playlist/3pdKPOX2FafbulICMm6I0m?si=wfqA9Js1RdeLLmvFkN_HIQ) - Indie Rock
 * [New Order Mix](https://open.spotify.com/playlist/0DOwHUcfuubIIJdlH1Xi0o?si=rG2a0yDuRAeIxNzpyfT74Q) - New Wave